-Co-Leads and Co-Hosts
+Co-Leads

-Catholic Charities Diocese of Stockton Environmental Justice Program, Little Manila Rising, Environmental Justice Coalition for Water, and San Joaquin Valley Air Pollution Control District serve as partnering co-leads for the development of the Stockton AB 617 Community Steering Committee meetings.
-As co-leads, they will be responsible for providing necessary background materials for committee members, developing meeting agendas, identifying appropriate meeting locations, and coordinating with the meeting facilitator.
-The Valley Air District will be responsible for providing the technical support and other relevant technical assessment information to the Committee.
-To the maximum extent possible, the week after the monthly CSC meeting, co-leads and interested Community Steering Committee members will meet with the Valley Air District and meeting facilitator to discuss action items and prepare the agenda for the following CSC meeting(s) (hereby known as "agenda-setting meetings").
+Catholic Charities Diocese of Stockton Environmental Justice Program, Little Manila Rising, Environmental Justice Coalition for Water, and San Joaquin Valley Air Pollution Control District serve as partnering co-leads for the development of the Southwest Stockton Community Steering Committee.
+As co-leads, they will be responsible for providing necessary background materials for committee members, developing meeting agendas, and coordination with the meeting facilitator.
+Valley Air District will be responsible for providing the technical support and other relevant technical assessment information to the Committee.